OGSarah/Workout/README.md

 ## If I had more time I would have:
 - Used MVVM architecture for better separate of code and easier testing.
-- Used Core Data to save all of the model related data, rather than having to fetch and iterate through the raw json each time.
+- Used Core Data to save all of the model related data and goals, rather than having to fetch and iterate through the raw json each time.
 - Added unit and UI tests.
+- Refactored the code so there isn't duplicate functionality throughout the charts.
+- Handled the cases where there was no data for weight, reps, or time.
+- Added UI for asking the user to input goals, rather than showing gauges all at 0%.